mondoohq/cnquery/README.md

 You could then pipe it to [jq](https://stedolan.github.io/jq/) or other applications.

-## Query packs
+### Query packs

 You can combine multiple queries into query packs, which can run together. cnquery comes with a lot of query packs out of the box for most systems.
-You can simply run:
+You can run:

 ```bash
 cnquery explore local